The key to being an effective communicator is that you have to know how to listen. Active listening is crucial in our day to day to life.

 Before jumping into the main examples of active listening, firstly, let’s understand –

 What is listening?

-Listening is the ability to listen accurately by understanding what is being communicated and accurately interpret messages coming from other people in the communication process.
+Listening is the ability to listen accurately by understanding what is being communicated and accurately interpreting messages coming from other people in the communication process.

-If you got the clarity in the definition of listening and basic understanding about the communication.
+If you got the clarity in the definition of listening and a basic understanding of communication.
 Let’s see what is active listening and who is an active listener?